harsh-a-parihar/git_github_docker_vcs..../README.md

 # **Git & GitHub, Docker, VCS...**

-This repository serves as a quick reference for essential Git and GitHub commands and Version Control System, organized for ease of use. 🚀
+This repository serves as a quick reference for essential Git, GitHub, Docker commands and Version Control System, organized for ease of use. 🚀

 ## Overview

-Welcome to the Git and GitHub Commands repository — a comprehensive guide of ***Important Git and GitHub commands and concepts*** for developers at any stage of their development journey.
+Welcome to the Git and GitHub Commands repository — a comprehensive guide of ***Important Git and GitHub commands, Docker componenets, commands and concepts*** for developers at any stage of their development journey.
-Here, you'll find a curated collection of commands carefully structured for ease of use, covering everything from fundamental Git basics to advanced GitHub collaboration strategies.
+Here, you'll find a curated collection of commands carefully structured for ease of use, covering everything from fundamental Git basics to advanced GitHub collaboration strategies and Docker DevOps concepts.
 This repository is your go-to resource.

 ## Pre-requisites and Installation